-Playwright, photographer and Volkskrant columnist Hans Aarsman will introduce the book to the audience.
-Melle Smets and Joost van Onna will present the first copy of the book to the Ghanaian Radio Deejay O’Neil Amponsah.
+Playwright, photographer and Volkskrant columnist Hans Aarsman introduced the book to the audience.
+Melle Smets and Joost van Onna presented the first copy of the book to the Dutch ambassador of Ghana.

-The launch will be live broadcast in the Netherlands and Ghana by community radio station Radio Akasanoma.
-Deejay O’Neil Amponsah will moderate this festive event.
+The launch was live broadcast in the Netherlands and Ghana by community radio station Radio Akasanoma.
+Deejay O’Neil Amponsah moderated this festive event.

 At the ITTU site, where the Turtle 1 was built, we made an exhibition that attracted lots of people.

 Today the Turtle 1 was officially handed over to the people of Suame Magazine at an official gathering.
 The nana (or chief) of the new land represented King Otumpfu II (who was traveling) and received the key from Aardschap Foundation.

 After the handing over of the keys, the Turtle was taken out through Suame in a parade.
 The brass band brought the already festive atmosphere to a boiling point.
 The Turtle, after a hibernation of two years, felt at home right away.

 We are back at ITTU the location in the heart of Suame Magazine where the Turtle was built in 2013.
 We set up our exhibition that, together with the Turtle, will be on display from upcoming Tuesday.
 We are expecting full house!

 At ITTU the painters seize the opportunity to paint the words SMATI TURTLE 1 in a festive golden color.